ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ```

 - MetalLB show me the IP address pools
-- The `ipaddresspools.metallb.io` is a CRD whats are custom resources created in our Kubernetes cluster that add additional magic
+- The `ipaddresspools.metallb.io` is a [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) which is a custom resource created in our Kubernetes cluster that adds additional magic Kubernetes

 ```
 kubectl get ipaddresspools.metallb.io